0-k/0-k.github.io/about.md

 —

-By day, I am an energy analyst at the German Aerospace Center (DLR), interested in all aspects of renewable energy systems.
+By day, I am an energy analyst interested in all aspects of renewable energy systems.
 Check out my research [here](/research/).
-Views are my own.

 When time allows it, I like to [make music](/music/), [manipulate analogue photos with ink](/scratch/), and work with software.
 The [articles](/articles/) section is a mixture of short and not so short typed-up thoughts.